nhsuk/nhsuk-service-manual/docs/contribution/solution-architecture.md

 1. **Submission**: Contributors must submit their changes in a pull request (PR) to `main`, but from a branch specific to the changes
 3. **Review**: The maintainers will perform a detailed review, focusing on:
    - Simple and clear content - following the [NHS Service Manual content guide](https://service-manual.nhs.uk/content)
-   - Do the changes help other architects or tech leads to complete assessments?
+   - Do the changes help other architects or tech leads complete assessments?
    - If relevant, code quality and adherence to coding standards
    - Alignment with NHSE architecture and design principles